Rou325/hertz-myself/README_EN.md

 | 🗣️ Tone | Default / Personality file | Drop a soul.md and it'll talk like you |
 | 🌤️ Weather | On / Off | Turn it on, give a city, done |

+If you have a weather skill, mention it during setup.
+It'll use that instead of web search.

-If you set up API keys, it'll test them before saving.
-Won't let you waste time on a bad key.
+If you set up API keys, it tests them before saving.

 ### Daily

-- **Want a song** — say "recommend a song"
+**Want a song** → say "recommend a song"
-- **Auto-push** (Hermes / openclaw) — runs the full pipeline on schedule
-- **Rate** — reply with 1-10, it gets better over time.
+**Auto-push** (Hermes / openclaw) → runs on schedule **Rate** → reply with 1-10, it gets better over time.
 Skip if you want

 ## 💌 Example